AEECL is a charitable organisation run by a consortium of European Zoos, working for Madagascar’s highly endangered lemurs through cooperation

 Project History & Aims

-One of their priorities is the blue-eyed black lemur (Eulemur flavifrons), one of Madagascar’s rarest lemur species, and hence the species featured in our logo.
+One of their priorities is the blue-eyed black lemur (Eulemur flavifrons), one of Madagascar’s rarest lemur species, and hence the species featured in their logo.

-Currently 32 member zoological associations fund and support the work of the AEECL with a further 11 sponsors and partners also providing support from Europe and the USA.
-Such backing has ensured the successful creation of a protected reserve in Northwest Madagascar for the critically endangered blue-eyed black (Sclater’s) lemur, helped research students and rangers monitor and discourage poaching and illegal logging, support local villagers through educational programmes and by developing effective fire breaks in the forest and help reforest already damaged areas.
+Currently 31 member zoological associations fund and support the work of the AEECL with a further 6 sponsors and partners also providing support from Europe.
+Such backing has ensured the successful creation of a protected reserve in northwest Madagascar for the critically endangered blue-eyed black (Sclater’s) lemur, helped research students and rangers monitor and discourage poaching and illegal logging, support local villagers through educational programmes and by developing effective fire breaks in the forest and help reforest already damaged areas.

 How is Banham Zoo supporting AEECL?

-The Zoological Society of East Anglia (ZSEA) and previously the Friends of Banham Zoo have had a close relationship with the AEECL since 1993 and over the past 16 years has donated more than £79,500, including staff time, towards the vital conservation and education work this association carries out for the conservation of lemurs.
+Banham Zoo has had a close relationship with the AEECL since 1993 and over the past 18 years has donated more than £77,500, including staff time, towards the vital conservation and education work this association carries out for the conservation of lemurs.

 For more information visit www.aeecl.org.

 Photos courtesy of AEECL.